PeterBennink/aslr-check/README.md

-# aslr-check
+# An analysis of the current state of ASLR support within popular operating systems and binaries
-An analysis of the current state of ASLR support within popular operating systems and binaries
+## Isaac Klop \& Peter Bennink